-In the operational set-up employed at Arpae, the COSMO model configuration described in Section 2.1 is adopted for all the 21 members.
+In the operational set-up, the COSMO model configuration described in Section 2.1 is adopted for all the 21 members.
 At present, in the operational chain only conventional observations are assimilated and LHN is performed on each member of the ensemble.
 The KENDA analyses are used operationally to provide initial conditions to COSMO-2I, the 2.2 km determinstic run initialized twice a day at 00 UTC and 12 UTC and to COSMO-2I EPS, an ensemble which is run every day at 00 UTC for a 48 hours forecast range.
 In this work, deterministic forecasts starting from the KENDA deterministic analysis are also performed, in order to evaluate the quality of the analysis also from its impact when used to initialise a forecast.

 To evaluate the impact of the assimilation of reflectivity radar volumes, several experiments are performed employing different configurations.
 The complete list is provided in Table 1.
-In the control experiment, called conv60, the set-up of the operational chain, described in the previous two paragraphs, is replicated.
-In particular, this means that in conv60 experiment only conventional data are assimilated using KENDA through cycles of 60 minutes and the LHN is performed during the forecast step of each assimilation cycle.
+In the control experiment, called conv60, the set-up of the operational chain is replicated: conventional data are assimilated in KENDA in cycles of 60 minutes and the LHN is performed during the forecast step of each assimilation cycle.
+All the other experiments involve the assimilation of both conventional data and reflectivity volumes, in addition to LHN.
 In the rad60 experiment, radar measurements are assimilated using a reflectivity observation error (roe) of 5 dBZ and a 60 minutes assimilation window is employed.
 A comparison with conv60, from which rad60 differs only due to the inclusion of radar data in the KENDA system, allows an assessment of whether, under the same conditions, the assimilation of reflectivity observations improves the quality of analyses.
-In rad60\nolhn and rad60\Bm experiments the same set-up of rad60 is employed, but in the former the LHN procedure is switched off in order to assess the impact of the assimilation of radar data only by means of KENDA, while in the latter additive inflation is applied to increase the spread of the ensemble.
+The same set-up of rad60 is employed in the experiment rad60\Bm, but additive inflation is applied to increase the spread of the ensemble.